bkuhn/talks/Samba-XP-2012/compliance.markdown

 + Use Conservancy to get the job done: it's always here to to do Samba's boring work.

+# Why Samba Should Enforce More at Conservancy

++ BusyBox stands by itself right now.
+     + Criticism of BusyBox acting alone has some moral validity.

++ Samba should stand with its co-projects in the embedded space.

++ low-end NAS market needs **serious** cleanup.
+     + undercutting those who do real NAS innovation (in compliance).
+     + a market opportunity for many GPL projects to stand together.

 # More Info / Talk License

 + URLs / Social Networking / Email: